 The following analysis is taken from the newly established Devon Village Hall central data bank.
-The data demonstrates that Mid Devon's Village Halls rely less heavily on bookings for their income than many other Devon districts, but they do rely on grant funding to balance the books.
-34% of Mid Devon Village Halls are less busy than pre Covid, with 25% functioning at pre Covid levels.
-Confidence in financial sustainability is skewed by Covid funding (audits started in November 2022).
+The data demonstrates that Teignbridge's Village Halls rely heavily on bookings for their income.
+Almost half of Devons Village Halls have not returned to pre-Covid levels of activity and their confidence in financial sustainability is skewed by Covid funding (audits started in November 2022).

-Mid Devon's Village Halls are currently significantly underused.
+Teignbridge's Village Halls are currently significantly underused.
 These community assets need bookings to remain solvent, but most halls sit empty for the majority of the time.